Accessing the Admin App

 A single field in Solr can be the backing Solr field of many fields in EMERSE.
 That is, you can create multiple fields in the fields tab, and select the same Solr Field for all of them.
 This allows you to take the same field, and group its values two different ways.

-Suppose you have a single Solr field called IMAGE_DESC which stores a kind of code of the imaging done, which practically speaking contains two pieces of information: what was imaged, and what the imaging modality was.
-Even though there is only one field in Solr, we can split this into two fields in EMERSE by creating an imaged body part field and a imaging modality field, both backed by the same IMAGE_DESC field in Solr.
-We then group the values different.
-For the imaged body party field, the groups are body parts, putting any imaging description that mentions the body part under the group for that body part.
-We do the same for the imaging modality, but where the groups are the modalities.
+which stores a kind of code of the imaging done (for example "XRAY ABDOMEN"), which practically speaking contains two pieces of information: what was imaged (ABDOMEN), and what the imaging modality was (XRAY).
+Even though there is only one field in Solr, we can split this into two fields in EMERSE by creating an imaged body part field and a imaging modality field, both backed by the same IMAGE_DESC

 Another way to use the ability to map the same field multiple times is to provide different levels of granularity of some hierarchy.
 You may have the field mapped once without grouping, and then once with grouping.

-However, since a value can appear in many groups, it is possible to have all level sin a hierarchy in a single mapping by having both granular groups and coarse groups defined side-by-side.
+However, since a value can appear in many groups, it is possible to have all levels in a hierarchy in a single mapping by having both granular groups and coarse groups defined side-by-side.
 Similarly, you can define groups for imaged body parts and for imaging modality for a single EMERSE field, rather than splitting that into two fields.

-In other words, selecting the Ankle and CT groups in a filter on an imaging description field has the semantics of matching documents marked as either ankle or CT, whereas selecting Ankle in a filter on the imaged body part field, and selecting CT in a filter on the imaging modality field has the semantics of matching documents marked as both ankle and CT.
+groups in a filter on an imaging description field has the semantics of matching documents marked as either ankle or CT, whereas selecting Ankle

 System Synchronization

 The System tab in the admin app provides a feature to help synchronize components of the system.
 In general this should not be needed since synchronization automatically occurs once per night.
 However, when installing the system or troubleshooting it may be useful to force these events to occur immediately so that changes can be verified.
-To invoke this, simply click on the Synchronize button.
-Some of these actions may take time, though.
+To invoke this, simply click on the Synchronize

 The Synchronize action will:

-1. Copy the Patient table from the database to the master patient Solr index
+table from the database to thepatient

-3. Update document statistics as they are displayed in the UI, such as the number of patients and the date range of the documents.
-Note that the number of patients displayed in the UI is the number of distinct patients with at least one document in the Solr documents index, not the number of patients in the Patient table.
+Update document statistics as they are displayed in the UI, such as the number of patients and the date range of the documents.
+Note that the number of patients displayed in the UI is the number of distinct patients with at least one document in the Solr

 Additional details about how to check the progress of these synchronization steps can be found in the Troubleshooting Guide.